-Pink Himalayan salt and Celtic sea salt both serve the same basic purpose as seasonings but they also have different properties and qualities.
+Pink Himalayan salt and Celtic sea salt both serve the same basic purpose as seasonings, but they also have different properties and qualities.
 They come from different parts of the world and will each bring different things to your food.
-If you are trying to decide between these two salts, the SPICEography Showdown below can help.
+Let’s compare these two salts to help you make the best decisions for your cooking.

 How does pink Himalayan salt differ from Celtic sea salt?

-Pink Himalayan salt comes from Pakistan where it is mined in the Khewra Mines.
+Pink Himalayan salt comes from Pakistan, where it is mined in the Khewra Salt Mines.
 This salt is believed to be the remnant of an ancient sea.
 Celtic sea salt comes from the coast of France where it is harvested from shallow clay-lined pans in which seawater is evaporated.
+These locations have large impacts on the overall flavor of each of these salts.
+Pink Himalayan salt has a flavor with a mineral note (from the trace minerals from those mines); Celtic sea salt has a strong, briny taste.

 Can you use pink Himalayan salt in place of Celtic sea salt and vice versa?